×

 Not Includes

-• Any surcharge are imposed by the Authorities which are subject to change without prior notice
+Any surcharge/extra fees for visit of the Angkor Historical site imposed by the Apsara Authorities which are subject to change without prior notice